MarkoKacprzak/XmlSchemaClassGenerator/README.md

 XmlSchemaClassGenerator.Console.exe -p My.NameSpace.For.Class.From.Xsd -vt xsd\*\*.xsd
 ```

 After that you have the object that you can compare by content.
-You can alsa option to configure how to compare on each class - GetEqualityComponents() - default with all puplic members (if in xsd DateTime is Date - that compare only Date)
+You can also options to configure how to compare each class - GetEqualityComponents() - default is to use all public members (if in xsd DateTime is date - than compare only Date)
 ```C#
 var header = new Header
 {